Douglas Library Electronic Classroom

-- When the room is not scheduled for classes or workshops, it is open to Queen's students to use on a first-come first-served basis whenever the Engineering and Science Library is open, subject to the specific schedule described below.
+- When the room is not scheduled for classes or workshops, it is open to Queen's students to use on a first-come first-served basis whenever the Douglas Library building is open, subject to the specific schedule described below.

 - Requests from groups not affiliated with the University will be considered on a case-by-case basis and only for the period May to August.

 - Food and beverages are not allowed in the Classroom.